built-out/built-out/README.md

 * Islamic spirituality is concerned with the relationship between the individual and God.
 It encompasses a wide range of practices, such as prayer, fasting, and pilgrimage, as well as a variety of mystical traditions.
 * Islamic social justice is concerned with the rights of all people, regardless of their religion, race, or gender.
 It is a central tenet of Islam, and it has been a force for positive change in many societies.

-I am excited to learn more about these and other topics related to Islam, and I hope to collaborate with others who share my passion for learning.
+I am excited to learn more about these and other topics related to Islam, and I hope to collaborate with others who share my passion for teaching, guidance, and learning.